 But for most people, on most surf trips, two to four boards are plenty.
 Also, some airlines will tax you for packing more than two surfboards in a bag, so be sure to read the fine print of any airline surfboard bag fees so you know what to expect.
 Depending on your surf ability and where you’re going, you can typically get away with taking just two surfboards.

 You might take two go-to surfboards that you feel comfortable surfing in most conditions.
 Or one high-performance shortboard and one groveler, or a high-performance daily driver and a fish.
-Whatever tickles your fancy, here are a few ideal boards by San Diego shapers Degree 33 (that you can conveniently order online) to consider for most conditions:
+Whatever tickles your fancy, here are a couple of surfboard articles and roundups to inspire your neverending quiver growth:

 - Channel Islands Surfboards Travel Light Coffin, Cx2 Double Surfboard Bag